Learn facts about Minnesota for kids.

 Facts about Minnesota:

-9. Minnesota can get very hot and very cold depending on the time of year.
-The hottest temperature ever recorded in Minnesota was 114 degrees Fahrenheit in Moorhead, Minnesota on July 6, 1936.
-The coldest temperature ever recorded in Minnesota was -60 degrees (60 degrees below zero) Fahrenheit in Tower, Minnesota on February 2, 1996.
+9. Minnesota experiences extreme temperatures throughout the year, ranging from very hot to cold.
+The highest temperature recorded in the state was 114 degrees Fahrenheit, which occurred in Moorhead on July 6, 1936.
+On the other hand, the lowest temperature recorded was -60 degrees Fahrenheit (60 degrees below zero) in Tower on February 2, 1996.

 Get your free printable Minnesota worksheet here: